Kenneth More: Reach for the Sky

-More did another with Ralph Thomas, a remake of The 39 Steps (1959), with a Hollywood co star (Taina Elg).
+More made another film with Ralph Thomas, a remake of The 39 Steps (1959), with a Hollywood co star (Taina Elg).
 It was a hit in Britain.

 He appeared in a Fox-Rank film set in India, North West Frontier (1959), co-starring Lauren Bacall and directed by J. Lee Thompson.
 It was another success in Britain but not in the US.
 He agreed to star in The Angry Silence at a discount fee but pulled out in order to make Sink the Bismarck!
 (1960), directed by Gilbert, a more lucrative assignment (More's role was played by Richard Attenborough).
 This film was a hit in Britain and the US.

 More was the subject of This Is Your Life in 1959 when he was surprised by Eamonn Andrews at the Odeon Cinema, Shepherd's Bush.